AlexZ1007/PAO-JAVA-PROJECT/Readme.md

 ### As admin
 - add user
-- create auction
 - insert items in the auction
+- open auction
-- open / close auction
+- close auction user
-- add items